 Even at this low magnification, it is easy to appreciate the relative size of the army starting out (ochre) with the meagre numbers returning (black).
 422,000 men, crossed the River Niemen in Lithuania.
 Only 10,000 survived the retreat from Moscow to see the river again.

 Students should explore briefly the interactive online version of the Minard map at the mass:werk site.
 Dragging the knob backwards over the chart allows the visitor to appreciate the details of geography and freezing temperatures for each day.
 There is a startling visual of the body count too.

 CLASS ACTIVITY IV: TROTSKY AIR-BRUSHED

-A few students may be familiar with these iconic images that are often presented in Higher Level world history courses.
+Several students may have seen these iconic images that are often presented in Higher Level History courses.
 The TOK class can be asked to “spot the difference,” determine approximate time and place, identify the key players and attempt to explain why photographs like these were altered by Stalin's darkroom technicians.

 FOR CLASS DISCUSSION

 - To what extent are photographs reliable historical sources?
 What is it about historic photographs that make them categorically different from oil paintings?